Yekutiel Adam: Death

-Yekutiel Adam was buried in Kiryat Shaul cemetery, Tel Aviv.
+Adam was buried in Kiryat Shaul cemetery, Tel Aviv.

+Family and legacy

+His son Udi Adam has followed in his father's footsteps becoming a Major General in the Israel Defense Forces and later was appointed chief of Northern Command.

 A street was named after him in Ashkelon, and a main road in North Jerusalem.
 The Israeli Institute of Technology has named the Adam Yekutiel soil-machine laboratory after him.

-His son Udi Adam has followed in his father's footsteps becoming a Major General in the Israel Defense Forces and later was appointed chief of Northern Command.

 The IDF base called Adam Facility (Mitkan Adam), home to the Israeli Counter Terror School and other training facilities for Sayarot, shooting and sniping is named after Yekutiel Adam.